-Students may use a maximum of one major course to satisfy the Disciplinary Core requirement and students may use one additional major course to satisfy a Franciscan Concern Core requirement.
+Students may use a maximum of one major course to satisfy the Disciplinary Core requirement.

+Students may use one additional major course to satisfy a Franciscan Concern Core requirement.
 Students can take additional courses in their major that are designated as "Core" to fulfill their major requirements - these will not count as Core.

-All departments, except Biology, allow their majors to count one major course as a Disciplinary Core course.
-All departments, except Religious Studies and Social Work, allow their majors to count one major course as a Franciscan Concern course
+All departments, except Religious Studies and Social Work, allow their majors to count one major course as a Franciscan Concern course.